The term comes from the Greek word for “sea urchin,” related to its appearance.

-Older red blood cells, whether old in circulation or in the tube, are more likely to undergo the transformation from discocyte to echinocyte than younger red blood cells.
+Older red blood cells, whether old in circulation or the tube, are more likely to transform from discocyte to echinocyte than younger red blood cells.

-The appearance of echinocytes can be related to some diseases, such as uremia and pyruvate kinase deficiency.
+The appearance of schistocytes can be related to some diseases, such as uremia and pyruvate kinase deficiency.
 But these changes can also be artificially caused.

-These artificial cells can be confused with true burr cells or echinocytes.
+These artificial cells can be confused with actual burr cells or schistocytes.

-The presence of burr cells is often indicative of nothing more than something artificially created, and therefore has no diagnostic or clinical significance.
+The presence of burr cells often indicates nothing more than something artificially created and therefore has no diagnostic or clinical significance.

 Exposure to excessive concentrations of EDTA (insufficient collection tube)